alex-strobel/DPP-LabManual/Code-of-Conduct.md

 This does not necessarily need but eventually often enough will be Alex.
 As Alex tends to postpone decisions, keep him reminded of his duty.
 Still, all team members can take part in any decision, but should also be prepared to do so.

+## We value credible and trustworthy science.

+We value interesting, creative, and informative research.
+We strive to method and data transparency, analytic reproducibility and robustness, and effect replicability.
+A study can be seen as credible or "not yet proven wrong" if other (independent) researchers are unable to identify flaws in study design, data processing, statistical analyses, and replicability.
+To achieve that, we conduct careful analyses and thorough as well as detailed record-keeping and writing.

 ## We embrace open science principles and act accordingly.